jootse84/jootse84.github.io/_posts/2017-01-31-building-a-twitter-bot-with-basic-python.md

 This is just for fun.

-I am going to introduce how we can easily build a basic Twitter bot with Python and the use of Twitter's API.
+I am going to introduce how we can easily build a basic Twitter bot with basic Python and the use of Twitter's API.

 We are going to be inspired by the account [The Alot Shepherd](https://twitter.com/TheAlotShepherd/), a bot that searches for tweets including the typo 'alot' and reply to them with a [pre-defined image of the Alot Shepherd in the answer](https://twicopy.org/TheAlotShepherd/).